 Apache and NGINX, the most commonly used web servers, also support the second version of the HTTP protocol.
 In this matter, it is necessary to involve the infra team to implement it.

-In Apache, you need to consider the mod_http2 module that adds support for HTTP/2 in said web server.
+In Apache, you need to consider the mod_http2 module that adds support for HTTP/2 in the said web server.
 Although in its experimental character its use is considered safe.

 To make sure that the domain already responds to HTTP/2 see through the tool HTTP/2 Test if your site or CDN already supports the second version of HTTP/2.